Midwives and perinatal bereavement care: preliminary findings from the Memory Box project

 by Claudia Ravaldi

 When we ask midwives about how they accompany parents, it quickly emerges that every story is different.
-There are no protocols that can contain the variety of human reactions in the face of loss: there are those who want to see their baby right away and those who vehemently refuse, those who want to hold their baby for hours and those who need time to accept even the idea of meeting.
+In fact, there are no protocols that can contain the variety of human reactions in the face of loss: there are those who want to see their baby right away and those who vehemently refuse, those who want to hold their baby for hours and those who need time to accept even the idea of meeting.

 The professionals describe an accompaniment made first of all of respect for these very personal times.